s2nmt/FloodFill_Micromouse_Simulation/README.md

 # FloodFill Micromouse Simulation
-This project uses C to implement the FloodFill Algorithm in a software simulation Micromouse
+This project uses C to implement the FloodFill Algorithm in a software simulation Micromouse.
+I hope it useful for you.

 **Author Minh Tuan**